Classes For Curious People

 Students are also encouraged to attend professional conferences to present their research - either at a regional, national or international conference in their discipline, or in at the National Honors conference.

-Because international travel can be among the most powerful and transformative experiences a student can have, the USA honors program works closely with the Office of International education to help students find the right study abroad program, or international internship for them.
-Better yet, Honors Scholars with an ACT score of 30 or above receive an additional $2000 in scholarship money specifically for Study Abroad.
+Because international travel can be among the most powerful and transformative experiences a student can have, the USA College works closely with the Office of International education to help students find the right study abroad program, or international internship for them.
+Better yet, Honors Scholars are eligible for additional funds to study abroad; these can be combined with study abroad scholarships available from other sources, including South.
 Combined with their summer tuition stipend and other available SA scholarships, honors students at South find the opportunity to study abroad amazingly affordable.